jasonbdaniels/Semantic-Versioning/readme.md

 #### Bumping Rules

-All rules cascade upnwards.
+All rules cascade upwards.
 For example, if *Rule 1* is applied then all rules greater than 1 will be applied appropriately.

 1. Bumping major will set minor to zero.
-2. Bumping minor or seting minor to zero as a consequence of *Rule 1* will set patch to zero.
+2. Bumping minor or setting minor to zero as a consequence of *Rule 1* will set patch to zero.
 3. Bumping patch or setting patch to zero as a consequence of *Rule 2* will remove all trailling dot number seperators from the Pre-Version Information.

 ### Pre-version and Build Metatdata